Spring Garden Revival

 Seasonal Mowing Calendar & Weather Coordination for West Bridgewater's Climate Zone 5b-7a

-Lawn mowing in West Bridgewater should be scheduled according to the local climate, which falls within USDA Zones 5b-7a.
-In spring (April-May), mowing resumes after the ground thaws, with a frequency of every 4-7 days.
-During summer (June-August), raise mowing heights by 0.5-1 inch during drought and mow every 5-10 days.
-In fall (September-November), maintain optimal heights and coordinate leaf management.
-Avoid mowing on saturated soils, especially after spring snowmelt or Nor'easters.
-For up-to-date weather guidance, consult the National Weather Service Boston/Norton or National Weather Service Albany.
+Lawn mowing in West Bridgewater should be scheduled according to the region’s USDA Climate Zones 5b-7a and local weather patterns, as reported by the National Weather Service Boston/Norton and Albany.
+In spring (April-May), resume mowing after the ground thaws, with a frequency of every 4-7 days.
+During summer (June-August), raise mowing height by 0.5-1 inch during drought and mow every 5-10 days.
+In fall (September-November), maintain optimal heights and coordinate with leaf management programs.
+Avoid mowing on saturated soils, especially after spring snowmelt or Nor’easters, to prevent soil compaction and turf damage.

 Stormwater Management & MS4 Compliance: Keeping Clippings Out of West Bridgewater's Storm Drains

-Stormwater management is a top priority under the MS4 program, as mandated by the Clean Water Act and Massachusetts Clean Waters Act (M.G.L. c.
+Stormwater management is a critical aspect of lawn care in West Bridgewater, governed by the Clean Water Act and the Massachusetts Clean Waters Act (M.G.L. c.
 21).
-There is zero tolerance for grass clippings in streets or storm drains, as this can lead to nutrient pollution and blockages.
-Mulch-mowing and immediate cleanup from impervious surfaces are required, providing a 30-40% reduction in stormwater runoff.
-For compliance resources, refer to the Massachusetts Department of Environmental Protection and MassDEP Stormwater Management Standards.
+There is zero tolerance for grass clippings or yard debris entering streets or storm drains, as this constitutes an MS4 violation.
+Mulch-mowing and immediate cleanup from impervious surfaces are required best practices, providing a 30-40% reduction in stormwater runoff.
+For further guidance, consult the Massachusetts Department of Environmental Protection and review the MassDEP Stormwater Management Standards.

 Equipment Standards, Safety Protocols & Professional Certification Requirements

-All mowing equipment in West Bridgewater must meet OSHA-aligned safety standards, including deadman switches, blade guards, and rollover protection systems (ROPS).
-Operators are required to use personal protective equipment (PPE) such as safety glasses, hearing protection, and steel-toe boots.
-Before any excavation or edging, notify Dig Safe (811) at least 72 hours in advance (Dig Safe).
+All mowing equipment used in West Bridgewater must meet OSHA-aligned safety standards, including deadman switches, blade guards, and rollover protection systems (ROPS).
+Operators are required to wear personal protective equipment (PPE) such as safety glasses, hearing protection, and steel-toe boots.
+Before any excavation or edging, notify Dig Safe (811) at least 72 hours in advance to prevent utility damage.
 Professional crews should maintain first aid/CPR certification and keep detailed maintenance logs, sharpening blades every 20-25 hours and performing regular oil changes.
-For public safety or noise complaints, contact:
+For more information, visit Dig Safe.

 West Bridgewater Police Department